Blog Home

 I will block you if you don’t stop. /th

-Below, we share a graphic of a tone indicator list you can save for easy reference.
+Here's a full visual chart of tone tags you can save for quick reference.

-There are several best practices to keep in mind before using tone indicators.
+There are several best practices to keep in mind when using tone tags.

 1. Never use tone indicators as a joke

+The goal of a tone indicator is to prevent miscommunication and ensure everyone knows the intent behind a text-based message.
 Using tone indicators as a joke defeats their purpose.
-It would make them not useful for the people who need them most, and remove the ability to have a safe space for every person online.
+It would make them useless for the people who need them most, and it would remove the ability to have a safe space for every person online.

 For example, you’d never want to use the “/srs” tone indicator for something that is a joke.